Guide to Mini-Split Air Conditioners: What They Are and How They Work

-Mini-split systems are a type of ductless heating and cooling.
-In place of delivering conditioned air to the total house through a network of air ducts, they heat and cool one room at a time.
-This allows more advanced temperature control, enhancing comfort and energy efficiency.
+Mini-split systems are a kind of ductless heating and cooling.
+Rather than providing conditioned air to the full house via a network of air ducts, they heat and cool a lone room at a time.
+This delivers more direct temperature control, improving comfort and energy efficiency.

 How Do Mini-Split Air Conditioners Work?